Skyports: Certificates

 The Irish Aviation Authority (IAA) have issued the light UAS (Unmanned Aircraft Systems) operator certificate (LUC) to Skyports Drone Services and recognised across all 31 EASA member countries.
-It received Part 107 Waiver to fly UAS BVLOS and Part 375 Foreign Aircraft Permit in the USA.
+It received Part 107 Waiver to fly UAS BVLOS (Beyond Visual Line Of Sight) and Part 375 Foreign Aircraft Permit in the USA.

 In Singapore, it has received Class 1 Activity Permit for UAS Operations and UA Operator Permit (UOP) to fly BVLOS from the Civil Aviation Authority of Singapore.